petedodd/IMMORTOOL/README.md

 run_app()
 ```

 Depending on your system, this may open the app in a system web browser.
-You may need to stop the app from R by typing Cntrl-C or other exiting the function.
+You may need to stop the app from R by typing Cntrl-C or otherwise exiting the function.

 Apart from the shiny app, a number of utility functions are provided that can be used without the GUI: see below and additional documentation.